Back To School During The Delta Variant

 Invest in quality science journalism by making a donation to Science Friday.

-Katelyn Jetelina is an assistant professor in the University of Texas School of Public Health in Dallas, Texas.
+Katelyn Jetelina is an adjunct professor in the UTHealth School of Public Health, and author of the Your Local Epidemiologist newsletter.

 IRA FLATOW: Concerns about kids going back to school are not limited to Florida.
 All over the country, arguments about mask mandates are exploding in school board meetings and courtrooms.
 In places with no mask mandates, parents are making decisions about if they should send their kids to school with masks anyway.